|

 dates, times, zones, rules, weights and measures evolved over

-millennia and so they were not designed as one cohesive system.
-There are still forty different ages, dates and
+the millennia and so they were not designed as one cohesive

 We have known about zeros, numbers and